Ensono/amido.github.io/docs/testing.md

 export PACT_PROVIDER=MenuAPI
 ```

-Maintainers and contributers may obtain the `PACT_BEARER_TOKEN` if they request access to the PactFlow instance.
-Else, this will be run in the Azure Devops Pipeline.
+Maintainers and contributors may obtain the `PACT_BEARER_TOKEN` if they request access to the PactFlow instance.
+Else, this will be run in the Azure DevOps Pipeline.

 #### Tests